-4. How are covariance and correlation different from one another?
+7. How are co variance and correlation different from one another?

 Covariance measures how two variables are related to each other and how one would vary with respect to changes in the other variable.
 If the value is positive it means there is a direct relationship between the variables and one would increase or decrease with an increase or decrease in the base variable respectively, given that all other conditions remain constant.

 Correlation quantifies the relationship between two random variables and has only three specific values, i.e., 1, 0, and -1.

 1 denotes a positive relationship, -1 denotes a negative relationship, and 0 denotes that the two variables are independent of each other.

 Causality applies to situations where one action, say X, causes an outcome, say Y, whereas Correlation is just relating one action (X) to another action(Y) but X does not necessarily cause Y.